Catheterization - left heart

 Left heart catheterization is the passage of a thin flexible tube (catheter) into the left side of the heart.
 It is done to diagnose or treat certain heart problems.

 You may be given a mild medicine (sedative) before the procedure starts.
 The medicine is to help you relax.
 The health care provider will place an IV into your arm to give medicines.
 You will lie on a padded table.
-Your doctor will make a small puncture on your body.
-A flexible tube (catheter) is inserted through the artery.
+Your doctor will make a small puncture on your body near one of your arteries.
+A flexible tube (catheter) is inserted into and through the artery.
 It will be placed in your wrist, arm or your upper leg (groin).
 You will most likely be awake during the procedure.

 Live x-ray pictures are used to help guide the catheters up into your heart and arteries.
 Dye (sometimes called "contrast") will be injected into your body.
 This dye will highlight blood flow through the arteries.
 This helps show blockages in the blood vessels that lead to your heart.

 The catheter is then moved through the aortic valve into the left side of your heart.
 The pressure is measured in the heart in this position.
 Other procedures can also be done at this time, such as:

 The procedure may last from less than 1 hour to several hours.

 In most cases, you should not eat or drink for 8 hours before the test.
 (Your provider may give you different directions.)

 The procedure will take place in the hospital.
 You may be admitted the night before the test, but it is more common to come to the hospital the morning of the procedure.
 In some cases, this procedure is done after you have already been admitted to the hospital possibly on an emergency basis.